Updated for 2025!

 Floral embellishments are popular with paper crafters, who are using them for every possible paper crafting technique including card making, mixed media art, collage art, scrapbooking, art journaling, planner layouts and bullet journals.
 Paper flowers can add interest and texture to scrapbook layouts, mini albums, handmade greeting cards, art journals, art trading cards, and mixed media art projects.

 Unfortunately, floral embellishments can be expensive.
-If you use a sizable number of paper flowers, you can enjoy a sizable cost savings by making your own paper flowers instead of buying flower embellishments such as Prima flowers.
+If you use lots of paper flowers, you can enjoy a sizable cost savings by making your own paper flowers instead of buying flower embellishments such as Prima flowers.

-This guide will show you a delightfully easy, fuss-free and cost-effective method for how to make paper flowers for art and paper crafts.
+This guide’s methods are delightfully easy, fuss-free and cost-effective so you don’t have to spend a fortune making paper flowers for art and paper crafts.

 A couple of the best things about this method: